Start9Labs/documentation/site/source/guides/device-guides/dg-windows/lan-windows.rst

     :width: 20%
     :alt: Console settings

 You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
-You may wish to :ref:`configure Firefox<lan-ff>` and/or :ref:`Thunderbird<lan-thunderbird>` next.
+For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <lan-ff>` guide, which we highly recommend.